 (3) Subsection (2) does not apply in the case of an application for the removal of a licence that is in respect of premises on which there is a petrol station to other premises situated not more than 500 m from the premises from which the licence is sought to be removed.

-[Section 36A inserted by No. 23 of 2000 s.
+[Section 36A inserted: No. 23 of 2000 s.
 5.]

 37. Pre-requisites for grants of licences etc.; conditions on licences